top of page

 For All Dental & Medical Professionals

-Myofunctional Therapists help correct OMD's and also maximizes the benefits of some oral surgeries by restoring motion, strength, posture, and normal function of the oral facial muscles.
-Myofunctional Therapy also helps improve a person's day to day swallowing and breathing patterns.
-If treated early enough, children with proper resting positions and swallowing patterns can grow with proper oral structures and airways.
+Myofunctional Therapists play a crucial role in correcting OMDs and maximizing the benefits of certain oral surgeries by restoring Range of m, strength, posture, and normal function of the orofacial muscles.
+Myofunctional Therapy also improves daily swallowing and breathing patterns.
+When treated early, children with proper resting positions and swallowing patterns can develop healthy oral structures and airways.

-Below is a list of many common OMD's you may see in your patient or yourself.
+Below is a list of many common OMD's you may see in your patients.

 Tongue ties